General Service Requirements

 Publication: You must serve an individual whose whereabouts are unknown by publishing a notice of the hearing ("Publication of Notice of Hearing") in an Ingham County newspaper at least 14 days prior to the hearing.

 Who Needs Notice

 You must serve all interested persons with notice of the hearing on your petition.
-Court rule specifies the following individuals as interested persons in a petition for conservatorship:
+Court rule specifies the following individuals as interested persons in a petition for conservatorship or protective order: